NCSU-Libraries/storyspace/README.md

 A simple demo presentation is included in this repository

-1. Download or clone this Github repo.
+1. Download or clone this repo.
 3. Open Google Chrome.*
 4. Press F11 to enter full screen mode.
-5. Open the file **demo.html** in Chrome.
+5. Open the file **demo.html**.
 6. Press any key to begin the presentation.
-Note that the display will scale down to fit your display, so things will look small.
+The content will scale down to fit your display, so things will look small.

 *\* It should also work in other browsers but is only consistently tested in Chrome*